deeputech/deeputech.github.io/_posts/2020-02-17-memory-management-in-golang.md

 `mheap` manages pages grouped into different constructs as below:

 -   **mspan**: `mspan` is the most basic structure that manages the pages of memory in `mheap`.
-Its a double linked list that holds the address of the start page, span size class and the number of pages in the span.
+It's a double linked list that holds the address of the start page, span size class and the number of pages in the span.
 Like TCMalloc, Go also divides Memory Pages into a block of 67 different classes by size starting at 8 bytes up to 32 kilobytes as in the below image

     ![](https://i.imgur.com/IxjG2aF.png)